jaydevgames/jeval/README.md

 ## Known bugs/limitations
   * Implication: requires brackets because of the semi right-to-left evaluation
+  * Program segfaults (gives a segmentation fault) when using double negation
+  * Truth constants not yet implemented
+  * Implication is quite buggy
   * CURRENT VERSION IS NOT FULLY TESTED